-Are you regularly suffering from middle back pain below your neck and above the bottom of your rib cage?
+Are you regularly suffering from aching pain sharp in the middle back below your neck and above the bottom of your rib cage?
+Do you have tight or stiff muscles in your somewhere in your spinal column or back muscles?
 Referred to as the thoracic spine, this is one of the most common areas to experience chronic pain and a common reason why patients seek treatment with a chiropractor.
 Here is what you need to know.

 Common Symptoms of Middle Back Pain

 There are numerous causes for mid back pain in the thoracic spine.
 For example, chronic middle back pain can be caused by something as simple as sleeping wrong or poor posture.
 Those who are overweight or live a sedentary lifestyle also seem to experience it more.